rabeehzaman/ZohoTrOrder/README.md

-# Transfer Order POS for Zoho Inventory
+# Transfer Order Sweets for Zoho Inventory

 A simple, fast web application for creating transfer orders in Zoho Inventory with automatic unit conversion between cartons and pieces.